onshape-public/go-client/onshape/docs/BTParameterSpecQuery174.md

 NewBTParameterSpecQuery174WithDefaults instantiates a new BTParameterSpecQuery174 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAdditionalBoxSelectFilter

-`func (o *BTParameterSpecQuery174) GetAdditionalBoxSelectFilter() BTQueryFilter183`

-GetAdditionalBoxSelectFilter returns the AdditionalBoxSelectFilter field if non-nil, zero value otherwise.

-### GetAdditionalBoxSelectFilterOk

-`func (o *BTParameterSpecQuery174) GetAdditionalBoxSelectFilterOk() (*BTQueryFilter183, bool)`

-GetAdditionalBoxSelectFilterOk returns a tuple with the AdditionalBoxSelectFilter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAdditionalBoxSelectFilter

-`func (o *BTParameterSpecQuery174) SetAdditionalBoxSelectFilter(v BTQueryFilter183)`

-SetAdditionalBoxSelectFilter sets AdditionalBoxSelectFilter field to given value.

-### HasAdditionalBoxSelectFilter

-`func (o *BTParameterSpecQuery174) HasAdditionalBoxSelectFilter() bool`

-HasAdditionalBoxSelectFilter returns a boolean if a field has been set.

 ### GetBtType